 - Orientation to FLETA’s History, Process, and Philosophy

 - Standards Analysis

 Serving as a FLETA Assessor provides personnel with the opportunity to work and share best practices with their counterparts throughout federal law enforcement training.

 Prerequisites for Attendance

-Applicants must work for a federal department/agency responsible for the enforcement of U.S. laws and regulations or the training of federal law enforcement personnel.
+Applicants must work for a federal training organization responsible for the enforcement of U.S. laws and regulations or the training of federal law enforcement personnel.
 All applicants must complete an Assessor Application Form with supervisory endorsement, and be willing to serve as a FLETA assessor at least once every 18-months.